grafana/metrictank/docs/installation.md

 percentile_thresholds = "90,75"
 ```

 Then just run `statsdaemon`.
-If you use ubuntu there's an [upstart init config](https://github.com/vimeo/statsdaemon/blob/master/upstart-init-statsdaemon.conf)
+If you use ubuntu you can use the package or the [upstart init config](https://github.com/vimeo/statsdaemon/blob/master/upstart-init-statsdaemon.conf) from the statsdaemon repo.

 ### Statsd